siberianfox/tinygwiki/TinyG-Configuration.md

 * [Configuration for Version 0.97](https://github.com/synthetos/TinyG/wiki/TinyG-Configuration-for-0.97)
 * [Configuration for Version 0.95](https://github.com/synthetos/TinyG/wiki/TinyG-Configuration-for-0.95)
 * [Configuration for Version 0.94](https://github.com/synthetos/TinyG/wiki/TinyG-Configuration-for-0.94)

-This page describes how configuration works in text mode from the [Command Line](https://github.com/synthetos/TinyG/wiki/TinyG-Command-Line).
-All configs on this page are also accessible in [JSON mode](https://github.com/synthetos/TinyG/wiki/JSON-Operation).
-Well almost.
-Those few commands that apply to only one mode or the other are noted.

 # Summary / Cheat Sheet
 Connect to the TinyG USB at 115,200 baud.